 Prerequisites: Comp P.E.

-This course is designed for 11th grade class.
+This course is designed for 11th-grade class.
 This is the second of the core PE courses at SJA.
-This course emphasize health relate mind and body fitness.
+This course emphasizes health relate mind and body fitness.
 At the conclusion of the subject offerings, students will have experienced a wide variety of fitness activities that they will be able to replicate on their own.
-Students will have an understanding of their own fitness level, how to assess their fitness and how to improve their health related fitness.
+Students will have an understanding of their own fitness level, how to assess their fitness and how to improve their health-related fitness.